 Every one of us is part of nature and we enjoy helping people to gain an awareness of their own true and fundamental nature as well as an awareness of the nature and others with which we share this planet.
-This involves not only spending time with ourselves, but also experiencing other places and cultures to learn more about the outside world in order to further develop our inside world.
+This involves not only spending time with ourselves, but also experiencing other places and cultures to learn more about the outside world in order to further nurture and grow our inside world.

 Troy is a 500 Hour Experienced Registered Yoga Teacher (500 E-RYT) through the Yoga Alliance.
 He has attended many teacher trainings to achieve this certification, including a 200 Hour Interdisciplinary Yoga teacher training which explored many styles of yoga and 100 Hour Trainings including Yoga Massage, Hot Power Fusion, Yoga Sculpt, Children's Yoga and Inner Quest of the Yoga Educator.
 In 2010 he also hosted Fashion One's Model Yoga.
 He is currently based on the island of Oahu in Hawaii and has traveled and taught yoga to adults and children in many locations outside the U.S., including Costa Rica, Norway, and Thailand.
-Yogi Troy is also trained in Tai Chi Chuan, Reiki, and CranioSacral Therapy.
+Yogi Troy is also trained in Tai Chi Chuan, Reiki, and CranioSacral Energy Work.
 He teaches a variety of beginner to advanced level classes.
 He loves to design his classes based on the yogis and yoginis who show up 'that' day for 'that' class.
 They have made a choice to be on their mat for a reason so he tries to cover a wide range of postures with a combination of quicker and slower movements.
 He likes to allow the yoga practitioners in his classes the time and place to really be in 'their' yoga and to create the space for their yoga experience.

 Erin is an accomplished elite runner turned yogi due to a running injury and now understands the importance of balance.
 She was drawn to yoga after reaching a big turning point in her physical and emotional life.
 “Yoga was my saving grace,” she began to practice as much as possible and soon fell in love, so much that she decided to teach!
 Erin received her 200-hour certification in 2009 in beautiful and healing Costa Rica!
 She wanted to give to others what she had received from her yoga experience — curiosity of my own yoga experience, the art of receiving, healing, and most important, self-love!
 Erin ultimately found balance through her yoga experience and also what has become her yoga and massage therapy specialty — prevention of injury and balancing the mind, body, and soul.